theoboiss/Deep-Agora/README.md

 Note that as few labels as possible should be specified at a time so that a model can be developed for each of them.
 This allows greater modularity for future Deep-Agora software.

-By default, the dataset to be used is *training_data* and the *model* and *tensorboard* directories should be in the same location. *model* contains the best serialized models and *tensorboard* contains the logs of the metrics acquired during the training.
+By default, the dataset to be used is *training_data* (*results/"specified labels"/training_data*).
+The *model* and *tensorboard* directories should be in the same location. *model* contains the best serialized models and *tensorboard* contains the logs of the metrics acquired during the training.

 ### Inference